trougnouf/Rustache/README.md

 # Cfait
 > Take control of your TODO list

-**Cfait** is a powerful, simple, elegant, and lightweight CalDAV tasks manager, written in Rust.
+**Cfait** is a powerful, simple, elegant and fast CalDAV tasks manager, written in Rust.

 It features both an efficient **TUI (Terminal UI)** and a modern **GUI (Graphical UI)** for desktop integration.